Toggle menu

 Handlebars Templates

-The Authentication Worker is responsible for the HTML used in the login form and consent message.
+The Authentication worker is responsible for the HTML used in the login form and consent message.
 You can override the default with your own handlebars templates.

 Site User Profile Mapping